 Our Hotel

-The Quarter House resort is part of the rich, multi-cultural heritage of the City of New Orleans.
+The Quarter House Resort is part of the rich, multi-cultural heritage of the City of New Orleans.
 Designed by New Orleans’ most renowned architect, James Gallier, in 1831, the Quarter House was originally built before the Civil War, and most of the structures were built prior to 1840.

-our-hotel-imgOccupying a half-city block in the French Quarter, the property on which the Quarter House now sits is part of a prized group of land parcels whose ownership and development can be traced to the 1700's.
+Occupying a half-city block in the French Quarter, the property on which the Quarter House now sits is part of a prized group of land parcels whose ownership and development can be traced to the 1700's.

 From the earliest-recorded documents available on the history of the Quarter House, it is clear that its ownership reflected the amazing cultural diversity of New Orleans.
 Until 1828, in fact, fully 33% of the property was owned by free people of color – people whose lives were intimately intertwined with those of the majority population, and whose social and professional affiliations helped shape New Orleans from those days to modern times.